What shareholders can do to beat the market with Clear Secure Inc. (YOU) stock - The Dwinnex

-As of close of business last night, Clear Secure Inc.’s stock clocked out at 24.97, up 2.34% from its previous closing price of $24.40.
-In other words, the price has increased by $+0.57 from its previous closing price.
-On the day, 907518 shares were traded.
-YOU stock price reached its highest trading level at $25.97 during the session, while it also had its lowest trading level at $24.77.
+In the latest session, Clear Secure Inc. (NYSE: YOU) closed at 26.64 up 1.72% from its previous closing price of $26.19.
+In other words, the price has increased by $+0.45 from its previous closing price.
+On the day, 874125 shares were traded.
+YOU stock price reached its highest trading level at $27.05 during the session, while it also had its lowest trading level at $25.67.

 Top 5 Cheap Stocks to Own Right Now